Lacock Abbey (monastery)

+This article relates to the period when Lacock Abbey was an Augustinian nunnery.
+For the history of the abbey from the Reformation to the present day, see Lacock Abbey.

-Lacock Abbey was a monastery founded at Lacock, in the county of Wiltshire in England, in the early 13th century by Ela, Countess of Salisbury, as a house of Augustinian Canonesses regular.
-It was seized by the crown in 1539 during the Dissolution of the Monasteries under Henry VIII.
-It then became a country house, Lacock Abbey, notable as the site of Henry Fox Talbot's early experiments in photography.
+Lacock Abbey was a monastery founded at Lacock, in the English county of Wiltshire, in the early 13th century by Ela, Countess of Salisbury, as a house of Augustinian canonesses regular.
+It was seized by the crown in 1539 during the dissolution of the monasteries under Henry VIII.
+The building then became a country house, Lacock Abbey, notable as the site of Henry Fox Talbot's early experiments in photography.

 Foundation and founder

 It seems that the monastery's foundation was resolved upon by Ela, Countess of Salisbury in 1226.
-Ela was the only child and the heir of William FitzPatrick, 2nd Earl of Salisbury, and at his death when she was still a child, became Countess of Salisbury in her own right.
-When still a child of nine she had been married to William Longespée, an illegitimate son of King Henry II.
+Ela was the only child and the heir of William FitzPatrick, 2nd Earl of Salisbury, and at his death, when still a child, she became Countess of Salisbury in her own right.
+At the age of nine she had been married to William Longespée, an illegitimate son of King Henry II.

 It was shortly after her husband's death that Countess Ela decided on the foundation.
-Her eldest son, the heir, also William being a minor, the plan was delayed until he could give his consent.
-However, in 1229, the foundress made her move by giving her manor of Lacock, together with the moiety of the advowson of the church, to God and the Blessed Mary and St Bernard, toward the building there of an abbey of nuns to be called "locus beate Marie" ("the place of the Blessed Mary"), with the consent of her son, and this was subsequently confirmed by charters of King Henry III, on 31 January 1230 and 26 February following.
+Her eldest son, also William, being a minor, the plan was delayed until he could give his consent.
+However, in 1229, the foundress made her move by giving her manor of Lacock, together with the moiety of the advowson of the church, to God and the Blessed Mary and St Bernard, toward the building there of an abbey of nuns to be called "locus beate Marie" ("the place of the Blessed Mary").
+She had the consent of her son, and the foundation was subsequently confirmed by charters of Henry III, on 31 January 1230 and 26 February following.

-Countess Ela laid the abbey's first stone on 16 April 1232, in the reign of King Henry III at a site on Snail's Meadow ("Snaylesmede") lying between the village and the River Avon.
-The first of the nuns were veiled that same year 1232, the very first being Alicia Garinges, who was probably previously a nun of the English Augustinian house Goring Priory, in Oxfordshire, a house which had been established before 1181.
-When Burnham Abbey was established in 1265/6 by Richard, Earl of Cornwall, an entire community of nuns was brought from Goring.
+Countess Ela laid the abbey's first stone on 16 April 1232 at a site on Snail's Meadow ("Snaylesmede"), lying between the village and the River Avon.
+The first nuns were veiled that same year, beginning with Alicia Garinges, who was probably previously a nun of the English Augustinian house Goring Priory, Oxfordshire, a house which had been established before 1181.
+When Burnham Abbey was established in Buckinghamshire in 1265/6 by Richard, Earl of Cornwall, an entire community of nuns was brought from Goring.